COVID-19 vaccination programme

 Latest guidance on the Covid booster programme

-We are ramping up the delivery of booster vaccinations across Norfolk and Waveney in line with the national ambition to now offer a booster to anyone aged 18+.
+Booster vaccinations are now widely available across Norfolk and Waveney in line with the national ambition to offer a booster to anyone aged 16+.

 You can book an appointment for a first, second or booster vaccination through the National Booking Service:

 - NHS national booking service online at nhs.uk/covid-vaccination